niuqitong/mern-ecommerce-test/README.md

 ### UI Testing
 - Add to cart
-- sign up and sign in
+- sign in and sign out
-- purchasing
+- purchasing and cancel order
 - creating brand
 - creating product
 - creating category

 ### API Testing
 - All APIs covered
+- Main Faults:
+  - No Validators in Backend (Almost every api) e.g. if login request’s email is an array, it just processes it (find one that match one of the emails).
+  - No Authorization Checking in some APIs

-- Bugs:
+- Other faults…
+  - Responses aren’t returned in API causing faults when there are other responses after
+  - One place where <= should have been used instead of < 0

-- Coverage found in coverage/ folder after running tests
+- Coverage report can be found in /coverage/ folder after running tests

 ### Load Testing